eric-thomas-dagster/dagster-cloud-agent-cloudrun/README.md

 **Deploy Dagster+ hybrid agents on Google Cloud Run with automatic code server and run job management.**

+> **⚠️ Status: Untested Implementation**
+>
+> This is a community-contributed implementation that mirrors the architecture of the [Azure Container Apps agent](https://github.com/eric-thomas-dagster/aca-agent) but has not been tested in production.
+Use at your own risk and please report any issues or improvements!

 This repository provides a complete solution for running Dagster Cloud (Dagster+) on Google Cloud Run, including:
 - ✅ Custom agent that automatically creates code servers on Cloud Run
 - ✅ Ephemeral run workers as Cloud Run Jobs